fudomunro/connections/connections/separation.md

 ## Questions

- - Do we only want to return the people who are exactly X degrees separated, are all people up to and including that many degrees of separation?
+ - Do we only want to return the people who are exactly X degrees separated, or all people up to and including that many degrees of separation?
 (ASSUMPTION: Yes)
    - If Yes: do we strip out people who were found at earlier degrees of separation?
 (Bob is friends with Sarah and Meg, who are also friends.
 Does Bob have any 2 degree separations, or only 1 degree?)
 (ASSUMPTION: Yes)
    - If No: do we need to return the degree of separation along with each person?
  - Is there a maximum supported degrees of separation?
 (ASSUMPTION: 6)